GoogleCloudPlatform/community/tutorials/cloud-tpu-with-shared-vpc-quickstart.md

 As with the original quickstart, this tutorial introduces you to using Cloud TPUs to run [MNIST](https://developers.google.com/machine-learning/glossary/#MNIST), a canonical dataset of hand-written digits that is often used to test new machine-learning approaches.

 This adaptation is intended for users deploying under common networking constraints.
-The intent is to familiarize the audience with the workflow for using AI
+This tutorial demonstrates the workflow for using AI
 Platform Notebooks to train models using Cloud TPUs in a [Shared VPC](https://cloud.google.com/vpc/docs/shared-vpc) environment with
 [VPC Service Controls](https://cloud.google.com/vpc-service-controls).